The theory of reachability in trace-pushdown systems: Preliminaries

 \begin{definition} A \emph{trace-pushdown system} (or \emph{tPDS}, for short) is a pushdown system $\cP=(Q,\Sigma,D,\Delta)$ such that the following hold: \begin{enumerate} \item[(P1)] whenever $p\xrightarrow{a\mid w}q$ is a transition from $\Delta$, then $D(w)\subseteq D(a)$, \item[(P2)] for any transitions $p\xrightarrow{a\mid v}q\xrightarrow{b\mid w}r$ from $\Delta$ with $a\parallel b$, there is a state $q'\in Q$ such that $p\xrightarrow{b\mid w}q'\xrightarrow{a\mid v}r$ are transitions from $\Delta$. \end{enumerate} \end{definition}

 The main result about these tPDS reads as follows:

-\begin{theorem}[Kuske and K\"ocher \cite{KoeK25}] The following problem is decidable in time polynomial in the size of $\cP$ and exponential in the twin index of $(\Sigma,D)$:\\ input: \\ question: Does $(p,s)\vdash^*(q,t)$ hold? \end{theorem} We also constructed pushdown systems that satisfy only one of the two conditions (P1) and (P2) and have an undecidable reachability relation.
+\begin{theorem}[cf.~K\"ocher and Kuske {\cite[Thm.~5.1]{KoeK26}}] The following problem is decidable in time polynomial in the size of $\cP$ and exponential in the twin index of $(\Sigma,D)$:\\ input: \\ question: Does $(p,s)\vdash^*(q,t)$ hold? \end{theorem} We also constructed pushdown systems that satisfy only one of the two conditions (P1) and (P2) and have an undecidable reachability relation.

 The following example shows that the first-order theory of $\ConfGraph(\cP)$ is not uniformly decidable for the class of all tPDS.

 \begin{example} We want to reduce Post's correspondence problem to the existential theory.
 To this aim, let $\Sigma=\{a,b,a',b',\top\}$ with